 On this date in 1986, Patrick Henry Sherrill, a disgruntled postal worker, opened fire on his co-workers at a post office in Oklahoma City.
 Before he committed suicide, he killed 14 people.
 This terrible incident along with a string of such incidents involving postal workers over the next seven years, led to coinage of the phrase to go postal.

 The U.S. Postal Service was understandably unhappy when this usage began gaining currency in the language.
 In response to this public relations nightmare they created an independent commission to assess workplace violence in 1998.
 The Associated Press reported its findings:

 The commission found that postal workers were no more likely to resort to workplace violence than workers in other jobs.
 It found 0.26 workplace homicides per 100,000 postal workers from 1992 to 1998.
 By comparison the rate was 2.10 per 100,000 for retail workers, 1.66 in public administration, 1.32 for transportation and 0.50 for private delivery services (2).

 It seems that the final fifteen years of the millennium could be called "The Age of Rage."
 As chronicled in the book Word Spy: The Word Lover's Guide to Modern Culture, the phrase road rage, meaning "extreme anger exhibited by a motorist in response to perceived injustices committed by other drivers," began to appear in a few media stories in 1988.
 In the years that followed, the phrase became more and more common.
-The numbers below show the number of stories containing the phrase rode rage that appeared each year:
+The statistics below show the number of stories containing the phrase road rage that appeared each year:

 1997: 2,000 (1)